nasa/fprime/cmake/docs/sdd.md

 ### 5.3 Adding New Platforms

-CMake allows you to specify the tool chain as part of the initial CMake step, so at its core, compiling for a new target OS should be as simple as doing the following step.
+CMake allows you to specify the toolchain as part of the initial CMake step, so at its core, compiling for a new target OS should be as simple as doing the following step.

 ```
 cmake <path to deployment> -DCMAKE_TOOLCHAIN_FILE=path/to/toolchain_file
 ```

 However, adding tool-chains this way neglects some F´ convenience setup for compiling platform-specific code.
-In addition, adding tool-chains this way can be cumbersome.
-Thus, a user may also register a new platform in the `fprime/cmake/platform/` directory by creating a `<platform>.cmake` file there.
+Thus, a user must also register a platform file.
+A new platform in the `fprime/cmake/platform/` directory is made by creating a `<platform>.cmake` file there.
 More specific steps will be described in `fprime/cmake/platform/README.md`.

+Toolchain files can also be added to `fprime/cmake/toolchain/` if they should be provided with F´to make compiling with new toolchains easier.

 ## 6 Unit Tests